ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-1.md

 exact-match flows, that is, flows without wildcards.
 When a packet arrives on a network device, the datapath looks for it in this table.
 If there is a match, then it performs the associated actions.
-If there is no match, the datapath passes the packet up to ofproto-dpif, which maintains the full OpenFlow flow table.
+If there is no match, the datapath passes the packet up to `ofproto-dpif`, **which maintains the full OpenFlow flow table**.
 If the packet matches in this flow table, then ofproto-dpif executes its actions and inserts a new entry into the dpif flow table.
 (Otherwise, ofproto-dpif passes the packet up to ofproto to send the packet to the OpenFlow controller, if one is configured.)

 The "dpif" library in turn delegates much of its functionality to a "dpif provider".
-The following diagram shows how dpif providers fit into the Open vSwitch architecture:
+Fig.2.1 shows how dpif providers fit into the Open vSwitch architecture.

 ### 2.3 netdev

-The Open vSwitch library, in lib/netdev.c, that abstracts interacting with network devices, that is, Ethernet interfaces.
-The netdev library is a thin layer over "netdev provider" code, explained further below.
+The Open vSwitch library, in `lib/netdev.c`, that **abstracts interacting with network devices**, that is, Ethernet interfaces.

+Every port on a switch must have a corresponding netdev that must minimally support a few operations, such as the ability to read the netdev's MTU.
+The Porting section of the documentation has more information in the "Writing a netdev Provider" section.

+The netdev library is a thin
+layer over "netdev provider" code, explained further below.

 ### 2.4 netdev-provider

-A **netdev provider** implements an OS- and hardware-specific interface to "network devices", e.g. eth0 on Linux. **Open vSwitch must be able to open each port on a switch as a netdev**, so you will need to implement a "netdev provider" that works with your switch hardware and software.
+A **netdev provider** implements an **OS- and hardware-specific interface to "network devices"**, e.g. eth0 on Linux. **Open vSwitch must be able to open each port on a switch as a netdev**, so you will need to implement a "netdev provider" that works with your switch hardware and software.

-Specifically, the end of DPDK init process is to register it's netdev provider
-classes:
+For example, the community is experimenting running OVS over DPDK, which performs high performance packet processing in userspace.
+In this solution, the kernel module of OVS will be replaced by the counterparts in DPDK.
+That means a DPDK netdev must be implemented as the **netdev-provider** for this platform.
+If you look at the source code, you will see that's what exactly been doing at the end of DPDK init code - register it's netdev provider classes:

 ```c
 void